Sewing False Dichotomies Back Together

 As we’re sure you know quite well, every issue involving human beings and their intertwined relationships with God, self, others, and the rest of creation is vastly more complex than we’d like it to be.
 Even when you’ve trained yourself to expect complexity and avoid over-simplifying things—wonder of wonders!—every person and community you engage turns out to be more complicated than they were at first glance!

 A major theme of our work at the Chalmers Center is undoing the false dichotomies that people tend to operate under when we think about serving the poor.
 This is particularly necessary for Americans working in the United States, where (perhaps because of our long-standing 2-party political system) almost every idea or activity seems to get lumped into one or other socio-political camp.
-This pattern is certainly evident in the long and divisive election season we’ve just witnessed.

 Of course, this sort of in-group/out-group dynamic—i.e. we do things this way and they are bad and do it wrong!—is common to people around the world.
 Whatever its expression in a given community, though, it can have devastating consequences that often fall hardest on the poorest among us.

 The Bible teaches, emphatically, that there are some things that are really right—trusting in Jesus Christ for our hope and salvation, obeying God’s moral commands to love our neighbors.
 It also teaches that some things that are really wrong—rejecting Christ, denying God’s authority, intentionally sinning against others.